 - behavioural neuroscience, from animal models to human functional imaging and TMS

 - developmental science, comprising Babylab studies and studies with children with developmental disorders

-The course contains 9 modules which are taught at the University of Oxford.
-You will be required to pass 8 modules and the research project to be awarded the MSc.
-The course is taught through the attendance of seminars, lectures and workshops with some of the modules spanning two terms.
+The course comprises 8 modules and a research project, and all of these elements need to be passed in order to be awarded the MSc.
+The course is taught through seminars, lectures and workshops with some of the modules spanning two terms.
 The five core modules currently comprise:

 - Research Evaluation

 - Project Design

 You will also undertake three of the four available optional modules, currently comprising:

 - Affective Science